pmjones/AutoShell/README.md

 );
 ```

-Please note that these callables are used **only by the _Console_ itself.**
+Please note that these callables are used **only by the _Console_ itself**
+-- and even then, only for help and error output.

 ### Command Input/Output

-_AutoShell_ does not require or provide any I/O mechanisms of its own.
-This
+_AutoShell_ does not require or provide any command I/O mechanisms.
+This means
-means your command classes can use any I/O system you like; it is completely
+your command classes can use any I/O system you like; it is completely under
-under your own control.
+your own control.

 When getting started, you may wish to just use `echo`, `printf()`, and the
 like.
-However, that will soon become troublesome, especially when you want to
+However, that will may become troublesome, especially when you want to
 begin automated testing.
 You will need to buffer all command output, capture
 it, and then read it to assert output correctness.